Skip to content

 Dashed blue lines visually indicate the relationships between the Sales Table and the conversion_rate metric.
 The lines highlight which dimensions and measures from the Sales Table are used to calculate the conversion_rate metric.

-The blue dashed lines in the graph visualization represent the relationships between the logical tables and the metrics, indicating how data from each table feeds into the metric calculations.
-This visual connection helps users understand how measures and dimensions from different sources contribute to the overall metric.
-All fields are prefixed with their respective table name (e.g., sales_, product_, account_), showing which fields from different tables are contributing to the metric.
+The blue dashed lines in the graph visualization represent the relationships between the logical tables and the metrics, helping users understand how measures and dimensions from different sources contribute to the overall metric.
+For instance, in the below image, all fields are prefixed with their respective table name (e.g., sales_, product_, account_), showing which fields from different tables contribute to the metric.

 DPH

-• Schema: This section contains detailed information about the structure of the tables, views, and entities within the data model.
-Users can view columns, data types, and relationships, making it easier to understand how data is stored and linked within the product.
+The schema section contains detailed information about the structure of the tables, views, and entities within the data model.
+Users can view columns, their data types, and relationships, making it easier to understand how data is stored and linked within the product.

-Overview: The User Groups section on the right panel details the access permissions applied to each user group and the API scopes that are granted.
+The Overview section gives the details of the Data Model used in the data product, such as the name of the Lens model, the user groups, which detail the access permissions applied to each user group, and the user's name included in it, and the API scopes that are granted.
 The Security section displays the redacted column name.

 • The nonproof_analyst group includes a user identified by the tag users:id:kanakgupta.